booch/resume/resume.md

 ***************************************************************************

 Summary
 -------

-* Software engineer with 15+ years of experience, with 10+ years additional IT experience.
+* Software engineer with 15+ years of experience, plus 10+ years IT experience.
 * Agile player-coach with a proven track record of mentoring and cultivating talent, transforming teams and team members into the best versions of themselves.
-* Experienced Ruby on Rails web developer with strong devops skills.
+* Experienced Ruby on Rails web developer with strong devops and automation skills.

 Highlights
 ----------